Welcome to the program page of the Narrative Matters 2018 conference! All pages are no longer maintained.

-- You can find a 21-paged detailed schedule with times, session speakers and dates here.
+- You can find a 21-paged detailed schedule of the final program with times, session speakers and dates here.

-- A five paged overview of the program can be found here.
+- A five paged overview of the final program can be found here.

 We have listed the keynote speakers below.
 Please see the specific page of the keynote speaker for more information.